WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing: The WiReSens Toolkit

-\paragraph{\textbf{Intermittent Sending}} In intermittent operation, power is saved by minimizing data transmission for signals that are easy to predict or unchanging.
-The readout methods predict the voltage at a sensor node before reading it using the window-based time series forecasting equation:
+\paragraph{\textbf{Low-Power Mode}} To enable low-power operation modes, we employ intermittent sending, conserving power by minimizing data transmission for signals that are easy to predict or unchanging.
+The MCU predicts the voltage at a sensor node before reading it using the window-based time series forecasting equation:

 where \(v[n]\) represents the ADC voltage reading at time step \(n\) and \(p\) is a parameter controlling how responsive the prediction is to recent shifts in voltage.
-The ESP32 will only send the data packet if the average error between those readings and predictions is below some user defined threshold \textit{d}.
-If the data packet is not sent, the WiReSens Toolkit Python library will predict its value using the same forecasting method as the ESP32 (\ref{eq:predictAlgo}), ensuring that the average error across each data packet remains below the specified threshold \textit{d}.
-This is modeled after the method proposed by \citet{Suryavansh2021}, which was chosen due to its low computational complexity and memory requirements, making it ideal for implementation on a microcontroller.
+The ESP32 will only send the data packet if the average error between all readings and predictions is below some user defined threshold \textit{d}.
+If the data packet is not sent, the Python library will predict its value using the same forecasting method as the ESP32 (\ref{eq:predictAlgo}), ensuring that the average error across each data packet remains below the specified threshold \textit{d}.
+This is modeled after the method proposed by \citet{Suryavansh2021}, which was chosen due to its low computational complexity and memory requirements, making it ideal for implementation on a MCU.

-To help select the parameter \textit{p} and error threshold \textit{d}, we provide a script which takes any tactile recording as input and performs a grid-based optimization.
+To help select the parameter \textit{p} and error threshold \textit{d}, we provide a utility function which takes any tactile recording as input and performs a grid-based optimization.
 The optimization minimizes an objective function based on the normalized root mean square error (NRMSE) of the predicted tactile frames \(E\) and the percentage of transmitted data \(r\):

 where \(\alpha\) is an adjustable parameter managing the trade-off between accuracy and transmission percentage.
 The script generates a visualization of the objective function, allowing users to refine and adjust the search space for further optimization.